Ch. 7 The Interview, 12th-Eng

 1. What are some of the positive views on interviews?

 Ans.
-Some people thinks that it is the highest form of journalism .
+Some people think that it is the best form of journalism .
 It is the best source to bring the truth out.
 It is a kind of art.
-We can have the most vivid impression of a person through interview.
+We can have the most vivid impression of a person through an interview.

 2. Why do most celebrity writers despise being interviewed?